AdobeDocs/id-service.en/help/library/function-vars/idsyncattachiframeonwindowload.md

 # idSyncAttachIframeOnWindowLoad{#idsyncattachiframeonwindowload}

-An optional, Boolean flag that controls how the Experience Cloud ID service loads the ID synchronization iFrame.
+An optional, Boolean flag that controls how the Experience Platform Identity Service loads the ID synchronization iFrame.

  **Syntax:** ` `idSyncAttachIframeOnWindowLoad= true|false`` (default is `false`.)